 Pursuant to Section 718.11 of the Ohio Revised Code (Substitute House Bill 5 of the 130th Ohio General Assembly), the Mayor and Council appoint a total of three members to the newly-named Local Board of Tax Review, whose purpose is to rule on taxpayers' initial formal appeals.
-During the February 2, 2016 Council meeting, Mayor Mihalik appointed John W. Pinski Jr., CPA and City Council appointed attorneys Douglas W. Huffman and Roger L. Miller.
+The Local Board of Tax Review members are Mayoral appointment John W. Pinski Jr., CPA and Council-appointed attorneys Douglas W. Huffman and Roger L. Miller.
 All three members are eligible for unlimited renewable terms.
 By the new State law, Council must renew each of its two appointees every two years.

-2018 Tax Department Staff
+2019 Tax Department Staff

-Andrew Thomas

-Tonya Stillberger

-Melanie Donaldson

-Seth Boice

-Julia Rodgers

-Joe Hoover

-Linda Allred & Kevin Kiene
+Andrew Thomas Tonya Stillberger Melanie Donaldson Seth Boice Kevin Kiene Joe Hoover Kris Deerwester

-2018 Local Board of Tax Review
+2019 Local Board of Tax Review